cansuyalcinn/Projects/Personal Projects/Metal Surface Defect Detection/README.md

 # Project Overview

 This is a Metal Surface Detection project detects scratches and dents on metal surfaces by using different deep learning models and computer vision approaches.
-It was part of my work when during my internship.
+It was part of my work during my internship.

 # Resources